 The name of the campaign, send ID, Campaign subject and the mail address that the mail will send from.

-Under it, you’ll find the “User Agents” pane, which contains the proportion by percentage of each operating system that opened the campaign.
+Under it, you’ll find the “User Agents” pane, which contains the proportion by the percentage of each operating system that opened the campaign.

 3. Performance Funnel

 For your convenience, you can find explanations about the data obtained from the top-down performance funnel below:

 - Contacts – the sum of contacts from all groups to which the campaign was sent.

 - Sent – number and average of contacts to which the campaign was actually sent.

 - Were not sent/Blocked – explains any discrepancy in contact delivery.
 This area shows the number of contacts who didn’t get the campaign although they may be in the group to which the campaign was sent.
 Some reasons for non-delivery:

 1. A contact was asked to unsubscribe from the contact list.

 2. The email address was defined as bounced according to the bouncing policy.

 3. An invalid address due to syntax.

 - Received – number and percentage of contacts who received the campaign.

 - Bounced – number of bounced emails.

 - Opened – number and percentage of contacts that viewed the campaign or clicked on “Show images”.

 - Didn’t open – number of contacts that didn’t open or view the campaign.

 - Clicked – number and average of contacts who clicked on at least one link in the campaign or clicked on “view in Explorer”.

 - Didn’t click – number of contacts that didn’t click on any links in the campaign.
 Clicking on any of the funnel sections will open the relevant contact’s detail (e.g. clicking on Opens will show the following page).

 Here you can see all contacts and their details.
 Their rank in the system can be viewed by clicking the flower.

 In addition, you can add this list to a new or existing group in order to send them unique campaigns tailored specially for that group.
-You can do it by clicking on Add contacts (on the top right), and select either Existing groups or New group.
+You can do it by clicking on Add contacts (on the top right), and select either Existing groups or New groups.

 4. Clicking map